KK260/GenomeXtract/README.md

 ### - assembleGenome.py

-This script automatically extracts and compares features, and aligns and assembles annotated CDS regions from .gb files downloaded from NCBI.
+**This script automatically extracts and compares features, and aligns and assembles annotated CDS regions from sequence files downloaded from NCBI**

 ```
 # basic code: